 TritonWear Focus answers the question, ‘’how well did my swimmers execute their skills, and what skills should I focus on first to help them swim faster?’’
 Skill execution is a balancing act that fluctuates every practice, often prioritizing to improve technique in one area before correcting another.
 The Focus score summarizes how well your athletes executed their technical skills compared to a benchmark of their own past performances.

 TritonWear measures technical execution in each stroke relative to how much distance was spent performing that stroke.
 Each Stroke score is an average taken from your athletes' Phase scores (overwater, underwater, transitions).

-The app needs a minimum of 5 workouts to build your swimming profile for each stroke type.
-Several data are required for the algorithm to create your freestyle, backstroke, breaststroke and butterfly models.
+The app needs a minimum of 5 workouts to build your swimmers' profile for each stroke type.
+This is because several data are required for the algorithm to create their freestyle, backstroke, breaststroke and butterfly models.

 How do you interpret Focus Score?

-Your Focus Score ranges from 0-100.
+The Focus Score ranges from 0-100.

 100+: Amazing.
 Well done!

 75-100: Improving.
 Keep it Up!

 Under 75: Look at insights for ways to improve.

 If your athletes' score is hitting 75 or higher, they’re improving their technical skills at an optimal rate.
 When compared to others, a score above 75 means their skill execution is better than other athletes of similar height and speed.
 Remember that 'elite swimmers' have the best combination of metrics; they are not necessarily the highest scorers in individual metrics.